rootnegativ1/unifi-wifi/README.md

 # Unifi Wifi Home Assistant Integration

 Change passwords and generate QR codes for WLANs on UniFi Network controllers.
 Passwords can be custom or random strings using the included services.
 QR codes are located in ```/config/www```.
-Optional binary sensor, camera and image entities can be generated per network SSID.
+Optional binary sensor and image entities can be generated per network SSID.

 ## Manual Installation
 Download the contents of ```custom_components``` to your ```/config/custom_components``` directory